craigsblackie/Dell_UEFI_Patcher/README.md

 Thie was primarily created for the purpose of disabling pre-boot DMA without requiring the UEFI BIOS password or triggering the requirement for the recovery key.
 It was tested successfully on a Dell Optiplex 3000 with UEFI version 1.23.2.
 This was vibe-coded and works for me, YMMV.

 ## 🛡️ The "Safety" Problem
 Modern Dell systems employ Intel Boot Guard.
 The CPU verifies the hash of the **Initial Boot Block (IBB)** before execution.
-Modifying even a single bit within this range will cause a verification failure, resulting in a **permanent brick** (the device will not power on or POST).
+Modifying even a single bit within this range will cause a verification failure, resulting in the device not powering on or POST).

 This tool solves this by:
 1. **Programmatically parsing the FIT** (Firmware Interface Table) to find the exact IBB boundaries for *your specific* dump.